hvijaycse/Coremen/Readme.md

 ## 3.2. **Day 2[05/04/2022]**
 ### 3.2.1. **Revised how prove the completness of an algorithm**

-Following three needs to be insured that and algorithm is complete
+Following three needs to be insured to prove completness of a algorithm
 1. Initialization
 2. Maintenance
 3. Termination